A-Z InformationA B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Recess 11.00- 11.30 am

 End of recess 11.26 am music plays for students to return to classroom

 End of lunch 1.36 pm music plays for students to return to classroom

 The riding of bikes and scooters on the school premises, including the car park, is not permitted.
 Bikes and scooters must be locked by their owners in the enclosure as soon as students arrive at school.
 The wearing of approved helmets is compulsory.

 The school receives book club order forms from Scholastic.
-These are sent home with the children and orders need to be returned to the Front Office by the stamped due date.
+These are sent home with the children and orders can be placed on-line by the due date.
 Our current Scholastic Book Club coordinator is Kerri Farley, Canteen Manager.
-Spare order forms are available from the Library.
+Spare order forms are available from the Library and front foyer area.

 Each book club supports the school library in getting new resources.

 The Fraser Primary School buddy program is an important and valued part of our school.
 This program promotes the Fraser Primary SCARF values and focuses on building the social and academic needs of all students.
 It begins in term 4 when the younger students are in preschool and are beginning their transition to kindergarten.
 Throughout the term the year 5 students visit their preschool buddy to share in activities such as, having lunch together or participating in cooperative play sessions.
 The year 5 students write a letter about themselves to give to their preschool buddy to assist them in getting to know their older buddy.
 This letter is sent home to provide support and encouragement to the younger student, hopefully assisting them to begin Kindergarten with a positive outlook and something to look forward to.